mclarke/php-oauth-client/README.md

 The sections below will walk through all the steps you need in order to get the client working.

+In addition to this, a full example is available in the `example` directory.
+This includes `index.php` that does the token request and requests the data.
+Also a `callback.php` is included to show how to use the `Callback` API.
+Next to this a `composer.json` is included for use with Composer.

 ## Composer
 In order to easily integrate with your application it is recommended to use Composer to install the dependencies.
 You need to install two libraries to